hashicorp/terraform/docs/destroying.md

 }
 -->

-This also demonstrates why `create_before_destry` cannot be overridden when it is inherited; changing the behaviour here isn't possible without removing the initial reason for `create_before_destroy`; otherwise cycles are always introduced into the graph.
+This also demonstrates why `create_before_destroy` cannot be overridden when it is inherited; changing the behaviour here isn't possible without removing the initial reason for `create_before_destroy`; otherwise cycles are always introduced into the graph.